larntz/devops-practical/README.md

 - The application is accessible over HTTPS only.
 Cert-manager automatically provisions self signed certificates, but in a production envirionment we would use an actually trusted isuser such as let's encrypt.
 - When packer is creating the vm images it calls an ansible playbook that installs any available updates.

+Security could be improved by requiring TLS to connect to the mongodb members.
+But, becuase I am using self signed certificates I would need to create a configMap that includes the CA certificate.
+Furthermore, there is no integration between the mongodb-community-operator and cert-manager at this time so this coniguration would require some additional glue to automate.

 #### ha summary